Home Health

 What types of services can I expect with home health?

 Home health care visits and the services we provide are based on your doctor’s orders, ongoing assessments, and the collaboration in your personal care plan.
-Your doctor may change your plan, increasing or decreasing the number of visits or services provided, in order to provide you with the best home health care for your needs.
+Your doctor may change your plan, increasing or decreasing the number of visits or services provided, in order to provide you with the best home health care for your individual needs.

 Who pays for home health services?